wescale/kubernetes-formation/exercice-guestbook-go/README.md

     ...
     ```

-    Result: The replication controller creates and configures the Redis slave pods through the redis-master service (name:port pair, in our example that's `redis-master:6379`).
+    Result: The deployment creates and configures the Redis slave pods through the redis-master service (name:port pair, in our example that's `redis-master:6379`).

     Example:
-    The Redis slaves get started by the replication controller with the following command:
+    The Redis slaves get started by the deployment with the following command:

     ```console
     redis-server --slaveof redis-master 6379